paulpacaud/paulpacaud.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+I have worked for one year in the quantitative trading team of Engie, on various topics related to Power and Gas Market.
+Even tough I can't disclose the methods used in my company, I can still give you an overview of the kind of optimization problems I've been working on.

 ### Introduction
 Every day in the European power market, electricity prices are set for the next day based on forecasted supply and demand.
 The intersection of these two curves determines the market-clearing price.
 Every day, Power Operators have to plan which power plants to turn on the next day to meet the forecasted demand.
 To decide, they run optimization algorithms to minimize production costs while adhering to both demand requirements and power grid constraints.